cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		% bosh micro deployment dev33
 		Deployment set to '/var/vcap/deployments/dev33/micro_bosh.yml'

-1. Deploy a new micro BOSH instance and create a new persistent disk.
+1. Deploy a new micro BOSH instance and create a new persistent disk:

 		% bosh micro deploy ~/stemcells/micro-bosh-stemcell-0.1.0.tgz

 1. Update an existing micro BOSH instance.
-The existing persistent disk will be attached to the new VM.
+The existing persistent disk will be attached to the new VM:

 		% bosh micro deploy ~/stemcells/micro-bosh-stemcell-0.1.1.tgz --update